 Ms. Bogo volunteers with the San Francisco Bar Association’s Mock Trial Program as an attorney coach of the Balboa High School team.

-Pride Law Fund (Board of Directors), Bay Area Lawyers for Individual Freedom (Board of Directors), Construction Law Section of BASF Barristers Club (Co-Chair), National Association of Women in Construction, Association of Business Trial Lawyers, American Bar Association, The Bar Association of San Francisco, State Bar of California
+Pride Law Fund (Board of Directors), Bay Area Lawyers for Individual Freedom (Board of Directors), Construction Law Section of BASF Barristers Club (Co-Chair), National Association of Women in Construction, Association of Business Trial Lawyers, American Bar Association, The Bar Association of San Francisco (“BASF”), State Bar of California

 U.S. District Courts for the Northern and Central Districts of California